12 Angry Men: Contemporary response

 On its first release, 12 Angry Men received critical acclaim.

 A. H. Weiler of The New York Times wrote, "It makes for taut, absorbing, and compelling drama that reaches far beyond the close confines of its jury room setting."
 His observation of the twelve men was that "their dramas are powerful and provocative enough to keep a viewer spellbound."
 Variety called it an "absorbing drama" with acting that was "perhaps the best seen recently in any single film", adding: "Perhaps the motivations of each juror are introduced too quickly and are repeated too often [...]
 However, the film leaves a tremendous impact."
 Philip K. Scheuer of the Los Angeles Times declared it a "tour de force in movie making", The Monthly Film Bulletin deemed it "a compelling and outstandingly well-handled drama", and John McCarten of The New Yorker called it "a fairly substantial addition to the celluloid landscape".
+The Chicago Tribune reviewer thought the script "one of the best constructed and tautly written of the year....[Reginald Rose's] gift for reproducing the present day idiom adds to the validity of his 12 subjects as they struggle to reach common ground."